 I always work with my sense of the whole of you – focusing on conscious awareness and spiritual self-development

 As a psychotherapist trained in integrative counselling and transpersonal psychotherapy, I work with awareness of the whole of you, wherever you are with yourself.
 AND… every therapist develops their ‘specialisms’.
 Mine include:

-- Spirituality and Whole-Being-Awareness
+- Spiritual Psychotherapy and Whole-Being-Awareness